 We host many highly informative meetings each year with clients, industry decision makers, and thought leaders across the U.S. and in Europe.

-The Labor Department reported that initial jobless claims remain stable even as the United Auto Workers strike approached the one-month mark.
-Claims in regular state programs remained unchanged at 209,000 for the week ending October 7th.
-The four-week moving average declined to 206,250 from 209,250 the prior week.
-Continuing claims, which include people who have received unemployment benefits for a week or more, increased 30,000 to 1.702 million for the week ending September 30th.
+The Labor Department reported that initial jobless claims dropped to their lowest level since May last week, suggesting the labor market remains healthy even as hiring has slowed.
+The data may be distorted due to the holiday during the measured week.
+First time claims in regular state programs recorded 219,000 for the week ending September 14th after the prior week’s report of 231,000.
+The four-week moving average dropped to 227,500 from 231,000 the prior week.
+Continuing claims, which include people who have received unemployment benefits for a week or more, declined 14,000 to 1,829,000 for the week ending September 7th.
+The insured unemployment rate, the number of people currently receiving unemployment insurance as a percentage of the labor force, remained at 1.2%.